 Some will say that Gov. Jerry Brown again played the role of the only real adult in Sacramento by moderating Senate Bill 54 under the threat of his veto.
 The Sacramento Bee said that,

-Yes, Gov. Brown made the bill a little more tolerable, and hardline Democrats and open border advocates are bitching loudly about that, but in my book, a man who was the the youngest, and now the oldest, as well as the longest serving Governor in California history, simply didn’t do enough.
+Yes, Gov. Brown made the bill a little more tolerable, and hardline Democrats and open border advocates are griping loudly about that, but in my book, a man who was the the youngest, the oldest, and now the longest serving Governor in California history simply didn’t do enough.

 He should have vetoed Senate Bill 54.
 Signing it, and making California the first “sanctuary” state, is simply a bridge too far.

 Relations between California and the federal government are likely to get a whole lot worse before they get better because of this.
 The last real populist president — Andrew Jackson, whose portrait hangs on Trump’s Oval Office wall — dealt with this during the nullification crisis in 1832 when South Carolina tried to declare certain federal laws null and void.
 Jackson threatened to bring in federal troops to enforce federal law, and South Carolina ended up backing down as a result.